davidlonjon/toolbox/tips.md

 ### Scripts file extension

-For scripts, it is prefered to use .sh or .rb extensions so it is easier to batch manipulate them later [http://superuser.com/questions/344093/should-i-put-sh-and-rb-file-extensions-on-all-my-scripts](http://superuser.com/questions/344093/should-i-put-sh-and-rb-file-extensions-on-all-my-scripts)
+For scripts, it is preferred to use .sh or .rb extensions so it is easier to batch manipulate them later [http://superuser.com/questions/344093/should-i-put-sh-and-rb-file-extensions-on-all-my-scripts](http://superuser.com/questions/344093/should-i-put-sh-and-rb-file-extensions-on-all-my-scripts)

 ### Checking the version of Tmux in a tmux.conf